PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/Scoundrel Mechanics/Scoundrel Mechanics.md

 - Potential Consequences
 - The Position - your character's potential to lose
 - The Effect - your character's potential to manipulate the situation on a success
-	- Limited Effect - Little to no change
+	- Limited Effect - Little change to the circumstances
+	- Standard Effect - Expected change to circumsta